QPThree/statement-analyzer/README.md

 ## Motivation

-Give the user a personalized visual of the personal financial spending.
+To get a personalized visualization of monthly credit card spending and personal financing.

 ## Description